Kollektive-Geographie-Heidelberg/Kollektive-Geographie-Heidelberg/kartographie/04-coordinate-systems.md

 - the meridian through Greenwich

 **great circles**
+- also called: orthodrome
-- sections through the center of the ellipsoid
+- the intersection of the sphere and a plane that passes through the center point of the sphere ([Wikipedia](https://en.wikipedia.org/wiki/Great_circle)
+- the largest circle that can be drawn on any given sphere
 - 1° on a great circle corresponds to about 111 km
   - 360° correspond to 40073 km ≈ 2π ∙ 6378 km
+- represents the shortest distance between two points

 ![Wikipedia-Geographic-Coordinates](https://upload.wikimedia.org/wikipedia/commons/7/7b/ECEF.svg)